mdb1/mdb1.github.io/_posts/2024-09-15-toolset-team.markdown

 ## ChatGPT

-Finally, the assistant manager, ChatGPT.
+Finally, the assistant manager, [ChatGPT](https://chat.openai.com/).
 Whenever you need some assistance, it will always be there to ping-pong with you.

+## Notion

+The team-trainer, [Notion](https://www.notion.so/), this is where all the documentation should live.

 ## Substitutes